-The Directors of the Company present the Remuneration Report ('Report') prepared in accordance with section 300A of the Corporations Act 2001 for the Company and the Group for the year ended 30 June 2009.
+The Directors of the Company present the Remuneration Report (Report) prepared in accordance with section 300A of the Corporations Act for Ramsay Health Care Limited (the Company) and the consolidated entities (the Group) for the year ended 30 June 2009.

-The information provided in this Report has been audited as required by section 308(3C) of the Corporations Act 2001.
+The information provided in this Report has been audited as required by section 308(3C) of the Corporations Act.